Poseidoncode/Bridge/.github/plan.prompt.md

 4. Select the `dist` folder in your project.
 5. "TranslationGummy" extension should now be installed.
 6. **Test Writing**: Go to any site (e.g., Google Search), type Chinese in an input box, then press `Shift+Enter`.
 Text should translate to English.
 7. **Test Reading**: Go to an English site (e.g., BBC News), click the TranslationGummy icon in top right, toggle "Enable Immersive Reading".
-Translated Chinese should appear below paragraphs.
+The page should display bilingual comparison format with original English text and translated Chinese text side by side or in a comparable layout for easy reference.

 **Agent, your task is fully defined.
 Start execution from Phase 1.**